 Interestingly, this is the third Visa credit card that now includes benefits for contactless transactions in the last six weeks – the HSBC Platinum was relaunched with huge 8x rewards points for contactless transactions, while the new Affin Bank Visa Signature offers 3% cashback for contactless transactions.

 Meanwhile, the Quantum Mastercard will see a slightly smaller scope of offering with the removal of the dining cashback.
 That said, Public Bank mitigates this somewhat with the Quantum Visa’s contactless cashback feature – not to mention the fact that the Quantum Mastercard remains one of the few cards in Malaysia that still offers cashback for online transactions (with no minimum spend to boot!)

 Finally, the AIA Visa Gold’s cashback rate also remains untouched – only the cashback capped is tweaked.
-Instead of a cashback cap of RM350 per annum, the revision will see the cashback cap reduced to RM100 per annum.
+Instead of a cashback cap of RM350 per annum, the revision of this Public Bank credit card will see the cashback cap reduced to RM100 per annum.
 At the current 2% rate, cardholders will need to spend RM5,000 in premiums in a calendar year to earn RM100 in cashback.

-Besides these changes, the other features of the respective cards remain.
-That includes the VIP points earning rate and 0% Flexipay plan for 12 months (for retail purchases of RM1,200 and above) for the Quantum cards, and the 0.1% Unlimited Cash MegaBonus cashback for any retail transaction with the AIA Visa Gold card.
+Besides these changes, the other features of the respective PBB credit cards remain.
+That includes the VIP points earning rate and 0% Flexipay plan for 12 months (for retail purchases of RM1,200 and above) for the Quantum cards, and the 0.1% Unlimited Cash MegaBonus cashback for any retail transaction with the Visa credit card.